-VW CLUB of OKLAHOMA
+VW CLUB OF OKLAHOMA BY-LAWS

 Article I. NAME AND LOGO